qiaochloe/bph-site/README.md

 **TODO Backlog:**

+- [ ] Automatically start and end registration
-- [ ] Make the leaderboard page order by puzzles completed
+- [ ] Automatically end the hunt
-- [ ] Add logic for "completing the hunt"
+- [ ] Add logic for teams "completing the hunt"
-- [ ] Validate that the guess has not already been submitted before
-- [ ] Automatically convert the guess to uppercase alphabetic characters
-- [ ] Update "login" to "logout" on the nav bar when the user is logged in
-- [ ] Hash and salt the password
+- [ ] Add errata system
-- [ ] Validate that the username is not already taken before inserting a new team

 ## By Brown Puzzlehunt